Skip to main content

 Preview Data Layout

-Preview the data layout in the Preview window.
+Preview the data layout in the Preview section of the Input Data tool Configuration window.
 The data layout preview is limited to 100 records or fewer in wide files.
-If data contains 1500 columns, at least 1 record, and up to 2 rows display.
+If the data contains 1500 columns, at least 1 record, and up to 2 rows appear.
 To view all data, use a Browse tool.

 Duplicate Column Names